Video: Lateral wall of nasal cavity

 The surface of the lateral wall of the nasal cavity is irregular in contour and is interrupted by three nasal conchae – the superior nasal concha, the middle nasal concha and the inferior nasal concha.
 These structures are long, narrow curled shelves of bone that protrude into the nasal cavity.
 They are covered by a mucus membrane and the epithelium that lines them is pseudostratified columnar ciliated respiratory epithelium.
 The concha are responsible for the majority of airflow direction, humidification, heating and filtering of the air inhaled through the nose.
 Now, let's look at each of the three individual nasal concha in more detail.

 So, here, we see the first of the three nasal conchae found on the lateral wall of the nasal cavity – the superior nasal concha.
 Remember, all of the conchae are lined with mucous membrane.
 We can see the superior nasal concha covered in its mucus membrane here.
-The superior nasal concha arises from the perpendicular plate of the ethmoid bone.
+The superior nasal concha is part of the ethmoidal labyrinth and protrudes from the lateral wall of the nasal cavity.
 This bony shelf is situated above the middle nasal concha and the superior nasal meatus and below the sphenoethmoidal recess.

 The second of the three nasal conchae found on the lateral wall of the nasal cavity is the middle nasal concha.
-Like the superior nasal concha, the middle nasal concha also arises from the perpendicular plate of the ethmoid bone.
+Like the superior nasal concha, the middle nasal concha also arises from the ethmoidal labyrinth.
 It is situated below the superior nasal meatus and above the middle nasal meatus.
 It plays a role in humidifying and clearing inspired air of micro particles.
 Here, we can see the middle nasal concha with its mucous membrane highlighted in green.

 The third and final of the three nasal conchae is the inferior nasal concha.
-Unlike the superior and middle nasal conchae, this structure is an independent bone emerging laterally from the bony septum.
+Unlike the superior and middle nasal conchae, this structure is an independent bone articulating with the frontal process of maxilla anteriorly, the uncinate process of ethmoid bone and the lacrimal bone anteromedially, and the perpendicular plate of palatine bone posteromedially.
 We can see the inferior nasal concha with the mucous membrane highlighted in green.
 The inferior nasal meatus is situated below it here.
 The superior, middle and inferior conchae that we have just seen divide the nasal cavity into three groove-like air passages – the superior, middle and inferior nasal meatuses.
 So, let's look at these three meatuses in more detail.

 The superior nasal meatus is a nasal passage situated below the superior nasal concha.
 It is the smallest and most superiorly located of the three nasal meatuses.
 The sphenoethmoidal recess opens into it and it drains the posterior ethmoidal air cells.
 The middle nasal meatus is situated between the middle nasal concha and the inferior nasal concha.
 This nasal passage drains the maxillary, frontal and anterior ethmoidal sinuses.
 Last, but not least, we have the inferior nasal meatus which lies below the inferior nasal concha.
 It is the largest of the three meatuses and extends most of the lateral wall of the nasal cavity.
 The anterior third of the inferior nasal meatus contains the termination of the nasolacrimal duct.
 Here, we can see the inferior nasal meatus coated in mucous membrane.
 There's a fourth air passage that we can see in the nasal cavity and that is the sphenoethmoidal recess.
 This recess opens into the sphenoidal sinus and is situated superiorly and posteriorly to the superior nasal concha.
 Again, the next image shows the lateral wall of the nasal cavity covered in mucous membrane.
 We can see the sphenoethmoidal recess highlighted in green here.

 The next structure we are going to talk about is the agger nasi.
 This structure is visible in the upper and anterior end of the middle nasal meatus.
-The agger nasi, which is sometimes referred to as the nasal ridge or the nasoturbinal?
-(6:17) concha, is a small, round ridge found on the lateral side of the nasal cavity.
-Seen here in our illustration highlighted in green, it is situated midway along the anterior aspect of the middle nasal concha.
+The agger nasi, which is sometimes referred to as the nasal ridge or the nasoturbinal concha, is a small, round ridge found on the lateral side of the nasal cavity.
+Seen here in our illustration highlighted in green, it's situated on the anterior pole of the middle nasal concha.

 Next, let's have a look at the nasal bones which are the two bones situated between the right and left halves of maxilla.
 They make up the bridge of the nose.
 The nasal bones form many articulations.
 They form articulations with the frontal bone superiorly, the ethmoid bone and, of course, the frontal process of the maxilla laterally.
 Distally, the nasal bones form articulations with the lateral nasal cartilages and with the nasal septum inferiorly.
 On the inner surface of the nasal bones, there are grooves formed by the passage of the nasociliary nerve.